capi1O/fix-mod-date/README.md

 `fix-mod-date` is a CLI tool which fixes the modification date of various file types by reading their contents.
 Of course it does not work with any file because the date must be saved in the file somehow.

-It also fixes directories modification time based the files modification dates it contains.
+It also fixes directories modification time based on the files modification dates it contains.

 *It can happen that the modification date of a file is incorrect for various reasons, ex. if a file has been copied without preserving modification dates, such as when it is moved from one filesystem to another.*